(Linda Stern is a freelance writer. Any opinions in the column are solely those of Ms. Stern. You can e-mail her at

 By Linda Stern

-WASHINGTON Gasoline isn't the only necessity of life that has gotten painfully expensive.
+WASHINGTON (Reuters) - Gasoline isn’t the only necessity of life that has gotten painfully expensive.
 Prices are rising sharply on eggs, rice, poultry, milk and bread -- all of the dietary staples.

 Families with stagnant salaries who have been barely affording the rising cost of health care, driving and home heating and cooling now also have to figure out how to squeeze in eating.